 Our Uncontested Divorce Process — An Introduction:

-This is a general description of the steps for starting, filing and completing an uncontested divorce in the Georgia counties in which we offer full service representation for uncontested matters.
-Please note that, in some counties, we offer full service representation only for cases that do not involve minor children only.
-In those counties, we will not be able to offer full service representation if your case involves a minor child.
+This is a general description of the steps for starting, filing and completing an uncontested divorce in the Georgia counties in which we offer representation for uncontested matters.
+Please note that, in some counties, we offer representation only for cases that do not involve minor children only.
+In those counties, we will not be able to offer representation if your case involves a minor child.
 But we can still provide limited services for an uncontested divorce.
 Later, we will blog on the “limited services” separately.
-But, here is a general description of our full service representation process for an uncontested divorce in Georgia.
+But, here is a general description of our uncontested divorce process for 45 Georgia counties.
 Of course, we vary the process a bit as necessary from case to case to fit the individual needs of our clients and the requirements of the court where the divorce is to be actually filed.

 In our uncontested divorce process, we ask that you fill out the Client Inquiry Form and submit it online.
 The online form provides basic but important information about you, your spouse and your situation.
 We need this in advance.
 It helps us evaluate whether your case is appropriate for our uncontested divorce process.
 Later, it will save a lot of time when we have our Initial Consultation.